 Analysis of student health incident data highlights behavioral health issues as experienced in schools.
-In SY 2012-13 there were 278 injury incidents related to aggression, compared to 345 in SY 2011-12.
 Student aggression is a substantial cause underlying significant injuries at the secondary level.
 It is important to note that these numbers do not reflect the total number of aggressive incidents on campus, but rather the most severe incidents that involved SHS staff.
-Nor do they reflect disciplinary events related to aggression, which are tracked and addressed separately.
+Nor do they reflect disciplinary events related to aggression, which are tracked and addressed separately by AISD.

 Social Emotional Learning and Aggression Prevention Efforts in AISD